mojaloop/documentation/mojaloop-technical-overview/central-settlements/settlement-process/README.md

 ### 2.10 Gross Settlement Handler

 This handler executes after each transfer is committed and performs the following operations on success:
- Handle the updating of the POSITION and SETTLEMENT accounts for participants involved in a transfer where there is a settlement model defined as immeditate and gross on the POSITION account to facilitate RTCGS (Rel-Time Continuous Gross Settlement) per transfer.
+  Handle the updating of the POSITION and SETTLEMENT accounts for participants involved in a transfer where there is a settlement model defined as immediate and gross on the POSITION account to facilitate RTCGS (Real-Time Continuous Gross Settlement) per transfer.

 This is done by consuming events of the notification topic.